 In general, insurance policies cover damage from hurricanes, tornadoes, thunderstorms, vandalisms and even more.
 Among the most common stand fire and lightning, and bodily injury, as shown in this graph from Triple-I:

-Typically not covered underneath your homeowner’s insurance policy is damage that is a result of a flood, earthquake, or your inability to keep up with your home maintenance.
+Typically not covered underneath your homeowner’s insurance policy is damage caused by a flood, earthquake, or your inability to keep up with your home maintenance.
 If you are concerned that any of these issues might arise, then there are additional riders that you can choose to have added to your policy in order to cover you in these events.
 Further, you will also need to discuss any freestanding structures on your property.

 Your personal property is also covered in the event that there is a covered disaster.
 Your insurance adjuster will work with you to determine the estimated value of the property lost during the event.

-This is an important type of coverage as it protects you from being sued by other people.
-In fact, this even covers you in the event that your pet is involved in an injury of another person.
-In the event that someone is harmed on your property or by one of your pets, then your personal liability insurance will the cover the medical expenses that might result from a dog bite, .
+Liability insurance is an important type of coverage as it protects you from being sued by other people.
+In fact, it even covers you in the event that your pet is involved in the injury of another person.
+In the event that someone is harmed on your property or by one of your pets, then your personal liability insurance will cover the medical expenses that might result from a dog bite.

-In the event that you lose your home or have to evacuate your home while repairs or rebuilding take place, then you might end up having to pay a pretty penny for your short-term arrangements.
+In the event that you lose your home or have to evacuate your home while repairs or rebuilding take place, short-term arrangements can end up costing a pretty penny.
 If you have to live in an expensive rental home or an even more expensive hotel for any length of time, the expenses can quickly add up beyond your ability to pay.

 In this event, your homeowner’s insurance will pay any living expenses that are associated with the short-term living arrangements.
 This is an excellent way to ensure that you do not wind up with a bill that you cannot pay during an already difficult time.

-Having homeowner’s insurance might seem like just another extra expense, but it is an expense that is well worth the small financial outlay if you ever have reason to file a claim.
+Having homeowner’s insurance may seem like just another extra expense, but it is well worth the small financial outlay if you ever have reason to file a claim.
 What’s more, you could opt to combine two expenses for a better household budget, such as your homeowner and pet insurance policies.